RecycleFund App

 Overview

-RecycleFund is an app to motivate neighborhoods of Los Angeles and surrounding areas to recycle more.
+RecycleFund is an app designed to encourage communities in Los Angeles and the surrounding areas to increase their recycling efforts.

 Problem

-Christine needs a way to find recycling centers because she wants to improve the environment and earn cash for items she no longer uses.
+Users need to find recycling centers because they want to improve the environment and earn cash for items they no longer use.

 Solution